GATHERING

 Word of God, Word of Life.
 Thanks be to God.

-The Holy Gospel according to John.
+The Holy Gospel according to Luke.
 Glory to you, O Lord.

 The Gospel of the Lord.
 Praise to you, O Christ.

-HYMN OF THE DAY Cast Out, O Christ ACS 1016
+HYMN OF THE DAY God’s Work, Our Hands ACS 1000

 APOSTLES’ CREED